RetroAchievements/docs/docs/general/teams/devquest-team.md

 ## Adding Games to Lists

-Some DevQuests keep a list of elligibile games and will have games added by the DevQuest team:
+Some DevQuests keep a list of eligible games and will have games added by the DevQuest team:

 - DevQuest 002: Retro Renovator
 - DevQuest 013: complete.me